-Ambarella, Inc. (AMBA) CEO Fermi Wang on Q3 2021 Results - Earnings Call Transcript

 Fermi Wang

 I think we continue to see that they are burning through this inventory.
 But we have -- I don't believe I've seen the end of it.
-Among all the product lines of video processor product line of Hikvision and Dahua ordering for us, we only see several items coming back to new orders, but remaining still, we haven't seen many orders yet.
-So I think that's a sign for two things.
+Among all the product lines of video processor product line of Hikvision and Dahua ordering for us, we’re only seeing several items coming back to new orders, but remaining still, we haven't seen many orders yet.
+So, I think that's a sign for two things.
 One is they continue to burn through the inventory, bucks for subsequent product lines virtually done.
-So we start seeing new orders, but so that's why we are saying in the next few quarters, we're going to continue to monitor how they're going to come back.
-But however at the same time, I also need to mention that -- I also mentioned that Dahua CV will start ramping in Q4.
+So, we start seeing new orders, but so that's why we are saying in the next few quarters, we're going to continue to monitor how they're going to come back.
+But however, at the same time, I also need to mention that -- I also mentioned that Dahua CV will start ramping in Q4.
 That will help us on the revenue side put some pressure on the market side.

 Operator

 Thank you.
-Our next question comes from a line of Kevin Cassidy with Rosenblatt Securities.
+Our next question comes from the line of Kevin Cassidy with Rosenblatt Securities.
 Your line is now open.

 Kevin Cassidy

-Thanks, congratulations on the great results.
-As you're introducing the new CV devices, the CV28 in particular now, not all of your customers have done some CV designs, is there a change in the time to market, from the time you introduce a product to the time your customer comes out with the product?
+Thanks.
+And congratulations on the great results.
+As you're introducing the new CV devices, the CV28 in particular now, now that all of your customers have done some CV designs, is there a change in the time to market, from the time you introduce the product to the time your customer comes out with the product?

 Fermi Wang

-Yes, I think you're absolutely right, all of our C-family chips from CV to CV20 to CV25 to CV28, they share the sensor or SDK., So to assure CV28 works, the chip was simple to customer, people can port the existing SDK that they already have onto CV28.
+Yes.
+I think you're absolutely right, all of our CV-family chips from CV to CV20 to CV25 to CV28, they share the sensor for SDK.
+So to assure CV28 works, the chip was simple to customer, people can port the existing SDK that they already have onto CV28.
 And that's why we think that time to market is much, much faster.
-And we also, in my script, I talked about what we expect to see.
+And we also, in my script, I talked about that that we expect to see.
 We already received orders in Q1 next year, and we expect to call the ship on time.

 Kevin Cassidy

 Okay, great.
 And on the OpEx side, looks like it's under control, very flat quarter-over-quarter, even with 5-nanometers products coming in the pipeline.
 Are there any foreseen expenses coming up?
-Or should we expect this through fiscal year 2022 to be tight controlled over?
+Or should we expect this through fiscal year 2022 to be kind of tight controlled over OpEx?

 Casey Eichler